How "Damascus Volcano" erupted in Assad's stronghold

 Israeli military intelligence said Assad hurriedly redeployed troops serving near the Israeli border to Damascus in order to bolster his firepower.

-The fourth day of the battle is the one that changed the course of the war.
+The fourth day of the battle is one that may later be shown to have changed the course of the war.
 Battles flared in the morning within sight of Assad’s presidential palace, an imposing structure that sits on a sandstone hill overlooking the city.

 Assad’s most trusted lieutenants, led by his brother-in-law Assef Shawkat, were holding a crisis meeting inside a security headquarters when a bomb blast tore through the room.
 Shawkat was killed, as was the defense minister and another top general.